WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/Cellular_GNSS/index.md

 When utilizing a **Quectel BG95-M3 NimbeLink Skywire click board**, you can follow the same setup instructions as for the cellular connection.
 Additionally, ensure you attach a GPS antenna to the `X3` IPX connector to enable your cellular module to obtain position fixes.

 > **Note**: Due to a hardware limitation of this board, concurrent use of GNSS and Cellular functionality is not possible.
 Consequently, you may experience disconnection from the cellular network for a brief period while the module acquires a position fix.
 It is advisable to avoid using very short time intervals between obtaining position fixes for a seamless user experience.

+## Additional resources

+For general cellular module usage, you can refer to the [Developing Cellular Apps](/Meadow/Meadow.OS/Cellular/Develop_Cellular_Apps) guide.

+If you have trouble connecting to your cellular network, check out the [Troubleshooting](/Meadow/Meadow.OS/Cellular/Troubleshooting) guide for some tips on how to scan for available networks and check the cellular network connection logs.